RetroDECK/ES-DE/THEMES-DEV.md

 ## Theme variables

-Theme variables can be used to simplify theme construction.
-There are 2 types of variables available.
+Theme variables can be used to simplify theme construction and there are two types available:

 * System variables
 * Theme defined variables

 ### System variables

-System variables are system specific and are derived from the values in es_systems.xml (except for collections).
+System variables are system specific and are derived from the values defined in es_systems.xml (except for collections which are derived from hardcoded application-internal values).
 * `system.name`
 * `system.name.collections`
 * `system.name.noCollections`